List of cheerleaders

 This is a list of cheerleaders.

 Notable cheerleaders

 Listed below are a lot of cheerleaders who have been instrumental within the sport.
-Some of these people were college cheerleaders, some all star, some famous people who were once talented in the sport, and some fictional one’s that have been seen on television.
+Some of these people were college cheerleaders, some all-star, some famous people who were once talented in the sport, and some fictional ones that have been seen on television.
 This list lacks many powerful people within the sport.
 Please add well-known, dedicated cheerleaders to this list.